HomeCzech Criminal LawRights of the Accused

 § 33 Code of Criminal Procedure

-You are never obliged to make a statement, testify, or cooperate with police or the prosecution.
-Silence cannot be used against you as evidence of guilt.
-This right applies from the very first contact with law enforcement — before any formal charging.
+You are not required to make any statement, answer any questions, or cooperate in any investigation.
+Silence cannot be used as evidence of guilt.
+This right applies at every stage — from the first police interview to the final court hearing.

 Practical advice